Access Modifiers in Java (Public, Private, Protected, Default) – Beginner Guide

 - Most open permission level

-- Can be accessed from any other class
+- Accessible from any class and package

 2. private